Eric is an amateur birder and photographer who is amazed by the natural world just about every day.

 The Benefits of Bird Feeders

-Many of us around the word have set up bird feeders in our backyards, providing year-round nourishment for wild birds.
-In exchange, as wanna-be naturalists we get to witness nature up close, and enjoy the company of backyard inhabitants who otherwise would remain hidden in the treetops.
+Many of us around the world have set up bird feeders in our backyards, providing year-round nourishment for wild birds.
+In exchange, as wanna-be naturalists, we get to witness nature up close and enjoy the company of backyard inhabitants who otherwise would remain hidden in the treetops.

-Some take it a step further and set up several types of feeders and a water source, and plant natural, native vegetation in our gardens.
-When we take the time to transform our yard into a backyard bird habitat we create an ideal mini-ecosystem in which nature can flourish.
+Some take it a step further by setting up several types of feeders and a water source and planting natural, native vegetation in their gardens.
+When we take the time to transform our yards into backyard bird habitats, we create ideal mini-ecosystems in which nature can flourish.
 Within these sanctuaries, birds can safely and reliably find the things they need to stay happy and healthy.

 Along with the birds come other critters.
 The local chipmunk and squirrel populations usually enjoy a well-stocked feeder as well, often much to the chagrin of the property owner.
 It’s hard to imagine the number of animals that must benefit from this feeding arrangement.

 Making our backyards as bird-friendly as possible seems, on the surface, a smart ecological decision, and one of the easiest things we can do to set right some of the damage we bumbling humans have done to this planet.

 When we bring back native plants and encourage the proliferation of natural systems, at least on our little plots of land, birds benefit.
 We benefit by getting to witness many common songbirds, and nature as a whole benefits.